 Nikoi is a Long Run Alliance Member (LRAM).
 This means that we directly manage or significantly influence the management of a natural area of conservation value with defined geographical boundaries, have signed The Long Run Charter and are committed to achieving sustainability through a holistic balance of the 4Cs: conservation, community, culture and commerce.
 For more information on The Long Run please visit their website.

-Being part of the Long Run Initiative we apply The Long Run approach to life of acting today for a better tomorrow and aspire to become Global Ecosphere Retreats® certified Long Run Destinations, actively demonstrating innovative approaches to sustainable business and providing practical examples of sustainability in action.
-The Long Run Initiative is the flagship programme of the Zeitz Foundation.
+Being part of the Long Run Initiative we apply The Long Run approach to life of acting today for a better tomorrow.
+We aspire to become a Global Ecosphere Retreat® certified Long Run Destination, actively demonstrating innovative approaches to sustainable business and providing practical examples of sustainability in action.

 If you are interested in finding out more about our programs or would like to help out then please do get in touch with us by emailing [email protected].